octoenergy/octoenergy.github.io/_posts/2019-03-21-python-interfaces-a-la-go.markdown

 subtyping](https://www.python.org/dev/peps/pep-0544/) in python.

 You might be wondering how this is different from inheritance.
-Let's have a look to the following example where we will create a useful function to print the length of different objects.
+Let's have a look at the following example where we will create a useful function to print the length of different objects.

 ```python